hertogp/stitch/README.md

      `- one of {cbx, art, out, err} - mandatory

      * if a part is omitted, so is its leading marker (`!`, `@` or `:`).
-     * `what` should start the directive, the other parts can be in any order
+     * `what` must start the directive, the other parts can be in any order

 *what*